 Preliminary concepts are intended to be an informal inquiry by the Proposer to explore a concept and a quick method by SCDOT to review and comment on potential development of ATCs prior to investment of time and resources by the Proposer.
 Preliminary concepts shall present a description, deviations, and a range of costs (savings, additional costs), as further described in Section 3.8.1.
 Other items identified in Section 3.8.1 can be provided, but are not required.
 The amount of information provided shall be constrained to the boxes provided in the Preliminary ATC Submittal Form, which may be downloaded from the SCDOT Design-Build website under the SCDOT Design-Build "Standard Forms" page.
-Each Preliminary Act must be one concept.
-No multi-option concepts are allowed. (i.e., each option is a Preliminary ATC).
+Each Preliminary ATC must be one concept.
+No multi-options concepts are allowed, i.e. each option is a Preliminary ATC.
 SCDOT will allow one single tabloid sized attachment (11" x 17") for detailed drawings or sketches.
 Submission of preliminary concepts does not change or extend the submission deadline of Formal ATCs.

-Proposers shall be limited to one package of preliminary concepts and the total number of preliminary concepts shall not exceed 25.
+Proposers shall be limited to one package of preliminary concepts and the total number of preliminary concepts shall not exceed 4.
 The proposer shall rank their Preliminary ATCs in order of importance or priority on the Preliminary ATC Submittal Form.

 All Preliminary ATCs shall be submitted electronically by uploading to the 01 ATC folder in ProjectWise.
-Each Preliminary ATC Submittal Form and supporting information shall be combined in one PDF file per ATC that will be uploaded to ProjectWise.
-When uploading to ProjectWise, the Proposer shall enter appropriate attributes for each document in the upload wizard.
+Each Preliminary ATC Submittal Form and supporting information shall be combined in one PDF file per ATC that will be uploaded to ProjectWise individually.
+When uploading to ProjectWise, the Proposer shall enter appropriate attributes for each document in the ProjectWise Client upload wizard.
+The web version of ProjectWise does not support ATC attribute uploads.
 The document will not upload without entering the required attribute information.